panther-labs/panther/docs/gitbook/historical-search/example-queries.md

 ## Find all of the sourceIPAddresses for console logins in CloudTrail and rank

-This query is similar to the above query but instead we are ranking the IP addresses for all console logins to understand which
-IP addresses are signing into the console as well as ranking the relative activity.
+This query is similar to the above query, with the IP addresses ranked for all console logins.
+This helps identify which IP addresses are signing into the console while ranking the relative activity.
 This can often highlight anomalous behaviors.

 ```sql